 As a former scientist and chemistry teacher, Mr. Cook can deeply analyze the technical issues raised in life sciences litigation and communicate them to lay judges and juries.
 One court recently praised a technology tutorial that Mr. Cook oversaw as one of the best it had seen.
 Mr. Cook has tried cases and handled challenging witness examinations involving a wide range of subjects, including gene therapies, drug formulations, purification methods for biological products, biofuels, and many types of pharmaceuticals.

-Mr. Cook has appeared in all major forums where life sciences IP disputes are litigated, including federal courts across the country, the US Court of Federal Claims, the Judicial Panel on Multidistrict Litigation, the US Court of Appeals for the Federal Circuit, the Patent Trial and Appeal Board, and the New York Supreme Court Commercial Division.
+Mr. Cook has appeared in all major forums where life sciences IP disputes are litigated, including federal courts across the country, the US Court of Federal Claims, the Judicial Panel on Multidistrict Litigation, the US Court of Appeals for the Federal Circuit, the Patent Trial and Appeal Board, the New York Supreme Court Commercial Division, and arbitral tribunals.
 Mr. Cook also regularly advises on multi-jurisdictional disputes, working with foreign counsel to develop and execute strategies to protect clients’ rights around the world.

 Professional Activities

-Mr. Cook was also recently appointed to a three-year term on the American Intellectual Property Law Association Quarterly Journal Editorial Board.
+Mr. Cook is the Activities Chair of the Boston Intellectual Property Law Association and was previously the co-chair of its Litigation Committee.
+He was also recently appointed to a three-year term on the American Intellectual Property Law Association Quarterly Journal Editorial Board..

 Prior Experience